-Phonemic Modification Strategies used by Pahari English as Second Language (ESL) Learners for Learning English Consonant Clusters
+Phonemic Modification Strategies Used by Pahari ESL Learners while Learning English Consonant Clusters

 Keywords: Approximantization, consonant clusters, fortition, lenition, spirantization